Geometric Study on Canonical Nonlinearity for FCC-based Binary Alloys: Concepts and Discussions

 \subsubsection{Overall behavioer of ASDF and KL divergence}

-We first show in Fig.~\ref{fig:asdf} the behavior of ASDF for five sets of SDFs.
-Near origin, absolute of ASDF exhibit smaller value than outer region, naturally reflecting that $\phi$ locally acts as linear map around the disordered state.
-From the figure, we can see several absorption points, typically corresponding to the vetices of configurational polyhedra (i.e., convex polyhedron deriving from end points of ASDF within the prepared area) as shown in our previous studies .
-Meanwhile, when aparts from origin, ASDF basically tend to end up to one of the absorption points corresponding to the canditate of ground states: This can be naturally accepted since their exist multiple sets of many-body interaction generated through (ASDF-Gamma operator) for individual ground states.
+We first show in Fig.~\ref{fig:asdf} the overall behavior of ASDF for the five sets of pairs in individual configuraion space.
+Near origin (i.e., random configurationa), absolute of ASDF tends to exhibit smaller value than outer region, naturally reflecting that $\phi$ locally acts as linear map around the random configuration.\cite{bd} From the figure, we can see several points that practically act as adsorption points, typically corresponding to the vetices of configurational polyhedra (i.e., convex polyhedron deriving from end points of ASDF within the prepared area, corresponding to the candidate of ground-state configurations), which has also been seen for other binary systems in our previous studies.\cite{bd} Meanwhile, far from the origin, ASDF basically tends to end up to one of the absorption points.
+Namely, we see that the behavior of the ASDF can be qualitatively divided into three characteristic areas, i.e., (i) around the origin (random configuration), almost zero-vectors appears due mainly to the linear character of $\phi$ at the origin, (ii) around the vertices of configurational polyhedra (CP), which is candidate of ground-state configurations, they act as adsorption points, and (iii) around intermediately-ordered configurations, their vectors typically end up around the vertices of the CP.

-We then show results of CN as KL divergence in Figs.~\ref{fig:dg} and~\ref{fig:ns} respectively corresponds to DG and NS.
-For DF, near origin, extremely smaller value than outer region.
-Around adsorption points of ASDF, DKL(div-Gauss) tend to exhibit local minima, and intermediate configuration between origin and gs, they have larger value than others.
-These appears significantly similar tendency to ASDF, which can be naturally accepted since again, DKL(div-Gauss) itself is a straightforward extention of ASDF concepts to statistical manifold.
+Next, we show results of CN as KL divergence in Figs.~\ref{fig:dG} and~\ref{fig:ns} respectively corresponds to $D_{\textrm{KL}}^{\textrm{dG}}$ and $D_{\textrm{KL}}^{\textrm{ns}}$.
+For the former of local contribution, around near origin, it takes extremely smaller value than outer region, while around adsorption points of ASDF, it tends to exhibit local minima, and around intermediately-ordered configuration, it takes larger value than others.
+These appears qualitatively similar tendency to ASDF, which can be naturally accepted since the local contribution of $D_{\textrm{KL}}^{\textrm{dG}}$ is a straightforward extention of ASDF concepts to statistical manifold.\cite{dkl}

-For NS, its behavior totally differs from DKL(dG): i.e., they exhibit sharp local maxima for specific configurations, where their localtion strongly depends on the set of SDFs.
-Other than the specific maxima, DKL(NS) exhibit extremely small value, which would be partly attributed to the low-rank character of canonical distribution around the ground state configurations.
-Such behaviors of DKL(NS) do not appears direct correlation with ASDF, which is further discussed later.
-Note: Comparison of magnitude for DKL(dG) and DKL(NS) for overall region and near origin is discussed based on Figs. 4 and 5 since in Fig. 2 and 3, their scale is different (log and normal plot).
+However, for $D_{\textrm{KL}}^{\textrm{ns}}$, its behavior appears totally different from $D_{\textrm{KL}}^{\textrm{dG}}$: i.e., it exhibits sharp local maxima around specific configurations, where their localtion strongly depends on the set of pair correlations.
+Actually, such behaviors of the local contribution of $D_{\textrm{KL}}^{\textrm{ns}}$ do not appear clear correlation with ASDF, which is further discussed later.